-There are many students living in La Costa in the area around LCH elementary that need rides - $ita \in Ms 3.5$ miles away from Oak Crest!
+There are many students living in La Costa in the area around LCH elementary that need rides - it's 3.5 miles away from Oak Crest!
 (Area bordered by El Camino, La Costa, Rancho Santa Fe, and Barcelona).
-Please consider $a \in N$ ita $\in Ms a$ burden on parents and furthermore, kids are riding e bikes down el There is a short back route to the school by bike.
+Please consider â€" it's a burden on parents and furthermore, kids are riding e bikes down el There is a short back route to the school by bike.
 But, that route has a steep dirty slope.
 If that slope can somehow be made a ramp, many kids can bike to this bus transportation should be available for students to eliminate the traffic that parents encounter to drop off or pick up their kids. it should also be free as we all pay taxes and mello roos that should be supported by the district. maybe people who chose to drive their kids and not take the bus is This is our second year in the middle school.
 We would like to go for the bus service.

 This should be included in the property taxes.
 WE PAY \$19,000 a year and still have to drive 3 kids to 3 different schools.
 NOT FAIR!
 Traffic is challenging in the area.
-If buses could alleviate some of the congestion in the area, it would be much appreciated by all living nearby very challenging for working parents to not have this as an option

-Transportation to school is not needed for my family.
+If buses could alleviate some of the congestion in the area, it would be much appreciated by all living nearby Transportation to school is not needed for my family.
 Thank you!